NESCLiC/openrefine-socialsci-update/_episodes/01-introduction.md

 teaching: 10
 exercises: 0
 questions:
+- "What is "messy data"?"
-- "What is OpenRefine useful for?"
+- "What is OpenRefine?"
+- "Why use OpenRefine as part of your workflow?"
 objectives:
 - "Describe OpenRefine’s uses and applications."
 - "Differentiate data cleaning from data organization."